MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 ## Before you begin

-Before you install and enable Network ATC on your existing Azure Stack HCI, make sure:
+Before you install and enable Network ATC on your existing Azure Local instance, make sure:

 - You're on a host that doesn't have a running VM on it.
 - You're on a cluster that has running workloads on the node.